CharlesSchimmel/haskell-best-practices/README.md

 ## Whatever your framework uses
 For example, if you're building a web API you may also be using a framework that bundles an effects system.
-Needless to say, do not give yourself the headache of trying to manage two effects systems.
+Needless to say, do not give yourself the headache of trying to unify two effects systems.

 ## Transformers

 ## Tagless-Final or RIO

 # Strings
 An oddity in Haskell is the three primary string types. `String` is the built-in string type and is a simple list of ASCII characters.
 However, it's not particularly performant and does not handle Unicode well.